Threekit/treble-legacy/docusaurus/docs/display-overview.md

 ## Overview

-Display components can be used to display specific information anywhere in the UI.
+Display components are used to display specific data from the Threekit API to the user, following the default styling for that data.